davisanc/AzureSecurityLabs/README.md

 ![RDP blocked](/images/RDP-blocked-from-web.PNG)

+An earlier test saw you try and ping the SQL server from the Jump Box.
+If you try this test again, despite the traffic being allowed on the Windows Firewall, the ping test should fail.

 ## 5. Lab 2 - Azure networking logs

 Network logging and monitoring in Azure is comprehensive and covers two broad categories:

 - **Network Watcher**: Scenario-based network monitoring is provided with the features in Network Watcher.
 This service includes packet capture, next hop, IP flow verify, security group view and NSG flow logs.
 Scenario level monitoring provides an end to end view of network resources in contrast to individual network resource monitoring.
 - **Resource monitoring**: Resource level monitoring comprises four features: diagnostics logs, metrics, troubleshooting, and resource health.
 All of these features are built at the network resource level.

 To troubleshoot your NSG rules, enable NSG flow logs.
 This will enable Network watcher.

 Go to the search bar on the Portal, look for Network Watcher.
 Filter by your Subscription ID and Resource Group.

 ![network watcher](/images/Network-watcher.PNG)